 Perennial, zones 4-8

 Germination: 30-90 days, irregularly over this time, cold treating 3-4 weeks aids germination

 Seed Planting Depth: Sow on the surface and lightly cover

 Starting Indoors: Start indoors 8-10 weeks before the last frost.
 Provide 55-60ºF soil temperature.
 Transplant into garden after the last frost, 36-48" apart.

 Outside Sowing: Fall or sow into trays/pots in the winter and place outside until germination in the spring.

 Height and Width: 4-6 feet x 3-4 feet

 Light Needs: Full sun to part sun

-Soil Needs: Average to rich, clay, likes wet, moist space but will grow without that.
+Soil Needs: Average to rich, clay, likes wet, moist space but will grow in average soil

 Approximate days to flower from seed: If sown early it blooms the first season.
 Mid to late summer every year after.